 We encourage our students to produce work in a variety of ways rather than the traditional pen and paper activities.
 This includes the use of computer packages to explore a range of topics from Algebra to Statistics; preparing posters of key points from a series of lessons which then form the basis of discussion and debate; the use of puzzles and physical resources to develop a concrete understanding of underlying mathematical concepts.

-Each year group is timetabled to have maths at the same time.
+In Yr 8,9,10 and 11 each year group is timetabled to have maths at the same time.
 This enables us to move students between teachers if required so that each student can find the right pace, level and approach to maximise their progress.

 Our students are prepared for GCSE and beyond from their first day at Purbrook Park.
 We maintain a traditional key stage 3 and 4, however, the curriculum begins with the basic requirements of GCSE and progresses through levels of complexity through the years 7 to 11.
 Students will thus gain a broad experience of the range of topics that mathematics covers from the outset.
 Mastery is developed through revisiting earlier topics and introducing more complex tasks and problems.

 Assessment is carried out fortnightly in addition to informal reviews of progress.
 Data from these reviews is used to design interventions on specific areas of development for individual students and opportunities are provided to work on those areas which require support.
 This enables the maths department to provide focused support where it is needed most.